Skajdrowski/Asura.LevelEditor/README.md

 > Skybox texture paths by default need to be internally placed inside 'graphics\sky' directory.
 > Level Editor already takes care of it, but removing '\sky\' from their path will make Asura Engine omit Skybox textures.

+# Weather

+'Rain' checkmark toggles rain particles.
+Their texture gets loaded from game's directory, depending on which level the game loader takes. (mp_01a uses rain_01a.dds etc.)

+To get level geometry react to rain droplets, it's material needs to have assigned blending flag 'Affected by rain (0x4000)' in material map.

 # Editing original levels

 **Asura Level Editor** offers availability of importing stock .PC levels from game's root folder, which allows preview and modification of their content Level Editor can parse.

-> Level Editor is mainly designed for multiplayer levels, so some in-game stuff from singleplayer ones might be missing in editor itself.
+> Level Editor is mainly designed for multiplayer levels, so some in-game stuff from single-player ones might be missing in editor itself.